 - Change management is about implementation.

-Here’s a table from my book, Communicating Change: How To Talk About Project Change, that sets out the differences (and one similarity).
+Here’s a table from my book, Communicating Change: How To Talk About Project Change, that sets out the differences (and one similarity) between change management and project management.

 |Project Management||Change Management|